Effects of monitoring on entanglement dynamics for $1+1$D $\mathbb Z_2$ lattice gauge theory: Post selected dynamics in gauge theory: Effect on entanglement

-From the previous Fig.~(\ref{Fig-4}), we found that entanglement entropy exhibits no scaling behaviour (w.r.t to the system size) for different local measurement operators.
-We now set the lattice size to $L=64$ and $x=0.5\,.$ We now study the dependence of EE on the measurement parameter $\gamma$ while measuring the local observables.
+From the previous Fig.~(\ref{Fig-4}), we found that entanglement entropy exhibits no scaling behaviour (w.r.t to the system size) for different local filtering terms.
+We now set the lattice size to $L=64$ and $x=0.5\,.$ We now study the dependence of EE on the filtering strength $\gamma\,.$

 From Figs.~(\ref{Fig-6}) and (\ref{Fig-7}), we observe that the EE saturates after some initial oscillations on a longer timescale.
 With increasing $\gamma$, the oscillations decrease and the late-time saturation value of the EE $S(L/2, t_{\textrm{sat}})$ decreases, showing Quantum Zeno-like effect \cite{PhysRevLett.86.2699,skinner2019measurementinduced, Biella2021manybodyquantumzeno, li2018quantum, PhysRevB.111.094315}.
-Moreover, we find the functional form of the late-time saturation value of EE as a function of measurement rate $\gamma\,.$ This is shown in the {\bf right panels} of Figs.~(\ref{Fig-6}) and (\ref{Fig-7}).
+Moreover, we find the functional form of the late-time saturation value of EE as a function of filtering strength $\gamma\,.$ This is shown in the {\bf right panels} of Figs.~(\ref{Fig-6}) and (\ref{Fig-7}).
 Note that we have done this analysis for $x <1\,.$ Keeping in mind the continuum limit (as discussed in Sec.~(\ref{section-1})), we repeat this same exercise for $x> 1$ in Appendix~(\ref{c}).
 We find the same Zeno-like behaviour, although the functional form of $S(L/2, t_{\textrm{sat}})$ is different compared to the $x<1$ case, as is evident from the plots in the right panels of Figs.~(\ref{Fig-AppD1}) and (\ref{Fig-AppD2}).